dr-saad-la/rs-practical-course/README.md

-# rs-practical-course
-Remote Sensing Practical Course
+# Remote Sensing Practical Course

+This course is practical for non-specialists

+## Outline